TimSimpson/ogm/README.md

-# OpenAPI Generator Templates
+# OpenAPI Generator Mods

-This repo contains some opionated Client templates for the Open API generator project.
+This repo contains some plugins / modifications for the Open API generator project.

-## Clients
+## Plugins

-### Go Client "Lite"
+### go-lite

 Generates Go clients but without as much code as the official clients.
 Only supports JSON and many features may be missing.
 However the result is simple and close to what a hand generated client may have looked like.